Article brought to you by Nilead, a website builder platform with fully managed design and build service.

 Vietnam has a population of around 90 million people.
 Approximately 40% of this population own at least one smartphone.
-As you can guess, most of these users will access online content via their smartphones and this trend will keep on going as the smartphones are becoming cheaper and 3G/4G connection becoming faster and more affordable.
-Since Google returns different search result on mobile (usually more localized results which prioritize businesses that are closer to the user's location), it's extremely to take mobile search engine optimization into consideration.
+As you can guess, most of these users will access online content via their smartphones and this trend will keep on going as smartphones are becoming cheaper and 3G/4G connections becoming faster and more affordable.
+Since Google returns different search results on mobile (usually more localized results which prioritize businesses that are closer to the user's location), it's extremely to take mobile search engine optimization into consideration.

 While eCommerce is growing exponentially in Vietnam, the consumers still prefer buying at nearby brick-and-mortar shops when possible as they can see and touch the products physically.
 If your business sells locally, make sure you optimize your content for local keywords (i.e., best pho in Ho Chi Minh City).
 Also, take note that Vietnamese languages have regional words for the same item, ensure you optimize your content for the targeted audience (i.e., the blanket is called "mền" in the South and "chăn" in the North.
 Rather different right?)
-With the growth of smartphone users, we suspect that location based results will become more and more relevant in Vietnam in the future.
+With the growth of smartphone users, we suspect that location-based results will become more and more relevant in Vietnam in the future.